 Fortification is an addition of nutrients to breast milk to provide additional calories, proteins, minerals, vitamins and trace elements.
 Traditionally, fortifiers are based on cow milk.
 More recently, human milk-based fortifiers are also available.
-Also, donkey milk-based fortifiers are recently researched.

 Fortified breast milk can be fed through the mouth (enteral nutrition): cup, finger feeder or, if needed, through a tube.
 Sometimes, if none of these options are possible, the baby is fed via the vein, through the bloodstream (parenteral nutrition).